developerUpdated 2026-05-04

 }

 Required fields: project_id, model_id, measures (at least one).
+The project_id must be the project the model belongs to — a mismatch returns 403.

-Optional fields: dimensions, filters, limit, offset, order_by.
+Optional fields: dimensions, filters, limit, offset, order_by, persona_id.

 Filter operators: